ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-modules.md

 <br> <div class="alert alert-info" role="alert" markdown="1"> The
-names of software repositories are always capitilized (e.g. `CBI` and `Sali`) whereas the names of the software themselves are typically in all lower case (e.g. `r` and `bwa`).
-This makes it easier to distiguish between repositories and software.  </div>
+names of software repositories are always capitalized (e.g. `CBI` and `Sali`) whereas the names of the software themselves are typically in all lower case (e.g. `r` and `bwa`).
+This makes it easier to distinguish between repositories and software.  </div>

 ## See also